OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 1. Open the unified manifest and find the "extensions.runtimes" array.
 1. Ensure that there is a runtime object that has a "actions.type" property with the value "executeFunction".
 1. Ensure that the "requirements.capabilities" array contains objects that specify any [Requirement Set](office-versions-and-requirement-sets.md)s that are needed to support the APIs add-in commands.
-For Outlook the minimum requirement set for add-in commands is [Mailbox 1.3](/javascript/api/requirement-sets/outlook/requirement-set-1.3/outlook-requirement-set-1.3).
-But if your function command calls that API that is part of **Mailbox 1.5**, then you need to specify "1.5" as the "minVersion" value.
+For Outlook, the minimum requirement set for add-in commands is [Mailbox 1.3](/javascript/api/requirement-sets/outlook/requirement-set-1.3/outlook-requirement-set-1.3).
+But if your function command calls that API that is part of later **Mailbox** requirement set, such as **Mailbox 1.5**, then you need to specify the later version (e.g., "1.5") as the "minVersion" value.

     > [!NOTE]
     > When support for the unified manifest is extended to other Office host applications, the minimum requirement set for add-in commands in those other hosts will be [AddinCommands 1.1](/javascript/api/requirement-sets/common/add-in-commands-requirement-sets).